addiscent/php-server-mon-sys/README.md

 -  To completely remove the installed _php-server-mon-sys_ system, simply delete the _php-server-mon-sys_ system home directory.
 Before doing so, you should remove the running Docker containers:

       $ docker-compose stop

       $ docker-compose rm

 -  Several handy utilities are available in the home sub-directory.
 When using them, ensure they are invoked as bash shell scripts typically are, e.g., _./reset-config-php.sh_, (note leading ./).
 Also, they are only safe to use from within the _php-server-mon-sys_ home directory; when using them, be sure the present working directory is the _php-server-mon-sys_ home sub-directory.

-    * _delete-database.sh_ - Simply deletes the MySQL database.
+    * _delete-database.sh_ - Deletes the MySQL database.
 Before deleting the database, stop the _php-server-mon-sys_ system first by using _docker-compose stop_.

-    * _reset-config-php.sh_ - modifies the _PHP Server Monitor_ configuration file, (_config.php_).
+    * _reset-config-php.sh_ - Modifies the _PHP Server Monitor_ configuration file, (_config.php_).
 It is modified in a manner which will cause the installation procedure to run again the next time the _PHP Server Monitor_ home page is visited in the browser.

     * _dbash.sh_ - Executes a bash shell on a running Docker container.
 To use it:

           $ docker ps -a  #  shows a list of running containers.
 Choose an ID...

               CONTAINER ID        IMAGE        ... etc

               7587be7d4eed        nginx:1.9.2  ... etc

           $ ./dbash.sh  7587be7d4eed

               root@7587be7d4eed:/#

               Where "_root@7587be7d4eed:/#_" indicates a prompt from within the running Docker container.
 The prompt is not on a terminal, so screen functionality is limited, but usually useful enough for troubleshooting, by exploration of the operating container.